TNolan01/weather/README.md

 <li>I experimented with a simpler chart and HTML but this did not render on the IPhone 5s  </li>
 </ol>
 <span style="color: blue; font-weight: bold;">Current Status:</span>
 <p> This issue is unresolved.
-I believe it is more than likely an issue with a combination of this particular phone and the out of date OS and browers software.
-The software on this device has not updated for 24 months approximatley.
-As the website is functional on the more recent and current of Apple IOS driven devices I do not think it is feasible to pursue further changes and updates to solve an issue which appears applicable to this device only.</p>
+It is more than likely an issue with a combination of this particular phone and the out-of-date OS and Brower software.
+The software on this device has not updated for 24 months approximately.
+As the website is functional on the more recent and current of Apple IOS driven devices, I do not think it is feasible to pursue further changes and updates to solve an issue which appears applicable to this device only.</p>
 <br>

 **JSON Data Availability:**
 <br>
-<p>There is short period of (+/-)10 minute at approximatley 00:00 while the JSON data on the Weather Underground website changes over from one day into the next where the data is unavailble. </p>
+<p>There is short period of (+/-)10 minute at approximately 00:00 while the JSON data on the Weather Underground website changes over from one day into the next where the data is unavailable. </p>
 <p>I discovered this by accident while working on the project let one night.</p>

 <span style="color: blue; font-weight: bold;">Steps taken to resolve this issue:</span>
 <ol>
-<li> At 30-Jan-22, I will have to test the site at 00:00 and indentify the relevant error message via console log and code of form an IF/ELSE statement to test that JSON data is available.</li>
+<li> At 30-Jan-22, I will have to test the site at 00:00 and identify the relevant error message via console log and code of form an IF/ELSE statement to test that JSON data is available.</li>
 </ol>
 <span style="color: blue; font-weight: bold;">Current Status:</span>
 <p>Unresolved.</p>